gsa-oes/office-of-evaluation-sciences/_projects/2118-digital-forms.md

 featured:
 ---
 ## What was the challenge?
-The American public spends approximately 11.5 billion hours per year filling out federal government forms.
-Form complexity can result in lack of submission or completion, and errors on forms can cause processing delays and affect whether the form is accepted–which can have far-reaching consequences.
+The American public spends approximately 11.5 billion hours per year filling out federal government forms.¹ Form complexity can result in lack of submission or completion, and errors on forms can cause processing delays and affect whether the form is accepted–which can have far-reaching consequences.

 ## What was the program change?
 OES implemented a randomized control trial (RCT) to build evidence on the magnitude and direction of the effect of instruction positioning in federal forms.
 OES evaluated two versions of a brief digital form which included questions typical of federal forms.
 One version included the form instructions on the first page, while the other version embedded the form instructions within each page of the form.